miguelbemartin/pomodori/README.md

 # 🍅 Pomodori
-A simple Pomodoro App for your Mac
+A simple Pomodoro App for Mac